Our consultancy work is rooted in standards we helped to shape, with a commonsense approach to helping museums of all sizes put them into practice.

 Strategic planning for Girlguiding’s national archive

-Collections Trust is working on a strategic plan for Girlguiding’s national archive.
-A multi-disciplinary team, led by CT, will work up proposals for re-housing the archive, and outline an activity programme that will engage the movement’s enviable network of volunteers and members in every part of the country.
-The resulting report will go to Girlguiding’s trustees in spring 2019.
+Led by Collections Trust, a multi-disciplinary team recently worked on a strategic plan for Girlguiding’s national archive.
+This involved producing proposals for re-housing the archive and outlining an activity programme to engage the movement’s enviable network of volunteers and members in every part of the country.
+The resulting report went to Girlguiding’s trustees in 2019.

 The project team: learning and audience specialist Anna Salaman; architects PAD Studio; E3 Consulting Engineers; Momentum Consulting Engineers; and QS REAL Consulting.